Japan jobless rate edges up to 3.8 percent in July

-TOKYO Japan's jobless rate rose slightly in July and the availability of jobs held steady at the highest in 22 years, giving evidence of a pause in improvement in the labour market.
+TOKYO Japan's jobless rate rose slightly in July and the availability of jobs held steady at the highest in 22 years, giving evidence of a pause in improvement in the labor market.

 The seasonally adjusted unemployment rate, released by the Ministry of Internal Affairs and Communications, rose to 3.8 percent in July from 3.7 percent the month before.
 The median estimate was for the jobless rate to remain unchanged.

 The jobs-to-applicants ratio was 1.10 in July.
-That was unchanged from the previous month, which marked the highest since June 1992, data from the labour ministry showed on Friday.
+That was unchanged from the previous month, which marked the highest since June 1992, data from the labor ministry showed on Friday.

-The median estimate from economists was that the ratio measuring labour demand would remain unchanged.
+The median estimate from economists was that the ratio measuring labor demand would remain unchanged.

 The number of new job offers fell 1.5 percent in July from the previous month but rose 4.5 percent from a year ago.